-Principle Michelle is a Certified Life Breakthrough Coach, a Master Teacher, and a middle school leader who has worked with middlers and high school students for half her life.
-From as far back as her young adult years, she has had a passion for helping others.
-Whether serving her country in the United States Air Force, working in her local church, or teaching in various schools throughout the United States, Michelle has generously shared her time, talents, and treasure with others.
-Now, it is her life’s mission.
+Michelle Malone is the CEO of Better Twogether, a Christian coaching and consulting business.
+She is also a Certified Parent Empowerment Coach, a Master Teacher, and a middle school leader who has worked with middlers and high school students for nearly 30 years.
+She has always had a passion for helping others — especially parents with teens and pre-teens.
+Whether serving her country, serving in her church, or teaching in various schools throughout the United States, Michelle has generously shared her time, talents, and treasure with others.
+Now, her gifts and experiences have formed her ministry.

 Equally important is balance (or equilibrium).
 A life that is balanced is a fruitful one.
-The right mix of hard work, play time, reflection, and alone time is difficult to achieve at times, but that mix is necessary for living your best life.
+The right mix of work, play, and reflection is necessary for living your best life.
 When your life is unbalanced, the result is stress, anxiety, or even physical pain.
-Principle Michelle lives a balanced life and teaches others to do the same — that includes saying No to things that cause imbalance.
+Coach Michelle lives a balanced life and teaches others to do the same.

-Honesty is the best policy or so the saying goes.
+Honesty is the best policy, or so the saying goes.
 Scripture also tells us that the truth shall set you free.
 Michelle is fair and honest with her clients; it’s a staple in building strong relationships.
-A partnership built on half-truths or lies is in imminent danger of crumbling, but a relationship that is built on honesty at its foundation, lasts.
+A partnership built on half-truths or lies is in imminent danger of crumbling, but a relationship that is built on honesty at its foundation will last.

 Last on the list but vital to relationship building is commitment.
 Coach Michelle is committed to passionately serving her clients.
 The work ethic she espouses is described in Colossians 3:23 — “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
 A commitment like this guarantees honesty, balance, and strong relationships.